 Organ transplants are serious business, which explains why insurance underwriters treat them on a case-by-case basis.
 Some insurers steer clear of transplant patients altogether, with the exception of some kidney recipients.

-"There just hasn't been as much experience to be able to know exactly what the risk classification should look like.
-I would be reluctant to say that nobody is doing that, however."
+"There just hasn't been as much experience to be able to know exactly what the risk classification should look like," Goldstein says.
+"I would be reluctant to say that nobody is doing that, however."